day8/re-frame/examples/simple/README.md

 2. `git clone https://github.com/day8/re-frame.git`
 3. `cd re-frame/examples/simple`
 4. Run "`npm install`" then "`npm run watch`" to compile the app and start up shadow-cljs hot-reloading
 5. Wait for the compile to finish.
-At a minumum, 15 seconds.
+At a minimum, 15 seconds.
 But, if you are new to ClojureScript and some downloads are needed (caches are empty), it might take a minute or two.
 Eventually you should see `[:client] Build Completed (...)`
 6. Open `http://localhost:8280/` to see the app